-Reading session dates: Friday May 3rd, 2013 at 7:00 PM, String Quintet at the Tucson Symphony Center
+Friday May 12, 2017 at 7:00 PM, TSO String Quintet at the Tucson Symphony Center

-Saturday May 4th, 2013 at 2:00 PM and 7:00 PM, Tucson Symphony Orchestra at Catalina Foothills High School
+Saturday May 13, 2017 at 7:00 PM, Tucson Symphony Orchestra at Catalina Foothills High School

-The Advanced Young Composer’s Project covers the principals of harmony, voice leading, form, score reading and ear training.
-The students compose short works for each class which are played by visiting TSO ensembles.
-The final project is an orchestral work performed by the Tucson Symphony Orchestra at the Young Composer’s reading sessions in May.
+The Advanced Young Composers Project covers the principals of harmony, voice leading, form, score reading and ear training.
+You’ll compose short works for each class which are played by visiting TSO ensembles.
+The final project is an orchestral work performed by the Tucson Symphony Orchestra at the Young Composers reading sessions in May.
 Many graduates from this program have continued to pursue composition at the undergraduate and graduate level at universities and conservatories across the United States.

-Students in the Introductory Young Composers Project learn the fundamentals of music theory and composition needed to succeed as a composer: melodic construction, development of motives, form and introductory instrumentation.
+In the Introductory Young Composers Project you’ll learn the fundamentals of music theory and composition needed to succeed as a composer: melodic construction, development of motives, form and introductory instrumentation.
 The final project is a string quintet composition performed by the TSO String Quintet at the Young Composers reading session in May.